bpi/bhq_translation/conveyance.md

 ```

 ### Confusable stop keys
-The following keys are confusable stops.
+The following keys are confusable stops keys.
 The values for these keys should all sound similar.
 The keys should match the corresponding key names in the dictionary.

+The confusable stops are the names that sounds very similar and are trickier to remember -- e.g, P Street, D Street, G Street in English.
+You should create sounds that sound similar in the tranlsated language.
 ```
 "confusable_stops":[
  "b_st",